this website is not endorsed by the Canadian Union of Public Employees (CUPE).

 Katherine Grzejszczak

 Katherine started organizing in the early 2000s as a student.
 She joined the anti-war movement opposing the US invasion of Iraq.
 She’s been active in CUPE since 2012, shortly after coming on as a Paramedic with a GTA municipality.
-She was elected President of CUPE 905 in 2018
+She was elected President of CUPE 905 in 2018.

-Katherine ran for the CUPE Ontario Executive Board in 2024 and has served as a member at large.
 In 2025 she was wrongfully terminated for supporting a CUPE Ontario Facebook post about an anti-war rally.
-She fought her termination publicly because workers cannot give up the right to organize against injustice.
-Employers buy our labour in exchange for a paycheque, not our conscience.
-Katherine’s grievance is going through the arbitration process and she is looking forward to being re-instated as a front-line paramedic.
+She fought back publicly because workers cannot give up the right to organize against injustice.
+Employers buy our labour, not our conscience.
+Katherine’s grievance is going through the arbitration process and she looks forward to re-instatment as a front-line paramedic.

 Katherine is running for 3rd Vice President because she wants a CUPE Ontario that will build solidarity for workplace issues, across bargaining units and sectors.